leon123858/gmail-cli/README.md

 gmail-cli run read
 ```

-By default, this will retrieve the 10 most recent emails from each account.
+By default, this will retrieve the 10 most recent emails **today** from each account.
 You can customize the number of emails to read using the `--count` or `-n` flag:

 ```bash
 gmail-cli run read --count 20